Case Studies

 Streamlining Production and Improving Quality

-This metal part was having quality issues and its production costs were increasing.
-A new locking feature corrected the quality issues and building a more efficient progressive stamping die reduced costs.
+This metal part was experiencing quality issues and rising production costs.
+Adding a new locking feature resolved the quality problems, and implementing a more efficient progressive stamping die reduced costs.

 Meeting Design Challenges